charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ## Current Limitations and Direct Next Steps

 - Standardize all implementations to use same lsos function, optimizer, step size, scheduler, etc.
-- Modify implementation of Performer so that it doesn't reach noise floor and train NSA on larger dataset for more epochs so that coherent English words are produced --> currently accuracy concerns / limited coherence as well as high loss
+- Modify implementation of Performer so that it doesn't reach noise floor
+- train NSA on larger dataset for more epochs and experiment with context length so that coherent English words are produced --> currently accuracy concerns / limited coherence as well as high loss

 ---